-The typical UHF near-field RFID tag (Impinj UHF button type tag) works with pure near-field characteristic and was used for short distance reading (3.7 cm) [19].
+The typical UHF near-field RFID Tag (Impinj UHF button type Tag...) works with pure near-field characteristic and was used for short distance reading (3.7 cm) [19].
 Furthermore, for near-field communication, many applications need longer read ranges.
-Our antenna is designed to operate well in the far field, and demonstrates also good performances with inductive coupling for near-field RFID applications.
-Fig. 12 shows the minimum power necessary for tag to respond versus frequency in various distances (near-field/far-field) between the tag and the reader.
+Our antenna is designed to operate well in the far-field, our proposed antenna demonstrates also good performances with inductive coupling for near-field RFID applications.
+Fig. 12 shows the minimum power necessary for Tag to respond versus frequency in various distances (near-field/far-field) between the Tag and the reader.

 Fig. 12.
-Minimum power vs. frequency for near-field and farfield reading measurements.
+Minimum power vs. frequency for near-field and far-field reading measurements

 For near-field and far-field reading measurements, our antenna structure has a wide bandwidth (820-960 MHz) for UHF band that covers all frequency bands stated for UHF RFID devices.
-The minimum power needed for generating a correct response to a command at 867 MHz for distances d = 60 cm (far-field) is approximately 2.84 dBm.
-The center frequency varies only ±1 MHz around the operating frequency of 868 MHz.
+The minimum power needed for generating a correct response to a command at 867 MHz for distances d=60 cm (far-field) is approximately 2.84 dBm.
+The centre frequency varies only ± 1 MHz around the operating frequency of 868 MHz.

-We can calculate the read range of the tag using Friis free-space formula as follows [2]
+We can calculate the read range of the Tag using Friis free-space formula as follows [2]